brooklynrail/brooklynrail-platform/content/events/2020/09/jodi-archambault-and-abigail-disney.md

 She will be in joined by **Abigail E. Disney**, filmmaker, philanthropist, and the Emmy Award-winning director of *[The Armor of Light](https://www.armoroflightfilm.com/)* (2015).
 As president and CEO of the documentary production company [Fork Films](https://www.forkfilms.com/), Disney has produced such groundbreaking films as *[Pray the Devil Back to Hell](https://www.forkfilms.com/pray-the-devil-back-to-hell/)* (2008), on [Women of Liberia Mass Action for Peace](https://www.cfr.org/womens-participation-in-peace-processes/biography/leymah-gbowee-liberia), the women's organization that brought an end to the Second Liberian Civil War in 2003, as well as co-created the subsequent nine-part PBS series *[Women, War, & Peace](https://www.pbs.org/wnet/women-war-and-peace/),* spotlighting women-led political uprisings across the globe.
 She has executive-produced and supported over a hundred documentary projects through Fork Films's funding program—among which shines the landmark 2019 documentary *[Knock Down the House](https://knockdownthehouse.com/)*, which followed the primary campaign of Representative Alexandria Ocasio-Cortez alongside three other progressive political newcomers.
 Disney's nonprofit advocacy group, [Peace is Loud](https://peaceisloud.org/), uses storytelling to advance social and political movements, focusing on women's rights and gender justice.

-women-led activism and policymaking, native and indigenous representation in media and politics
+They will discuss their experiences in grassroots activism, policymaking from the margins, and native and indigenous representation in American media and politics.

-grassroots activism, the history of nations We produce and support change-driven nonfiction media, often with women at the center.
-Our work shifts perspectives and brings communities together with stirring, powerfully human stories.

 We will close with a reading by poet **Pamela Sneed**.